safe-scan-ai/cancer-ai/DOCS/competitions/TRICORDER-3.md

 ## 🎯 Competition Goal

-The goal of the competition is to build a lightweight and effective ML model that classifies skin lesions into one of 10 predefined disease classes based on lesion images and demographic data.
+The goal of the competition is to build a lightweight and effective ML model that classifies skin lesions into one of 11 predefined disease classes based on lesion images and demographic data.

+(Note that it's the same as [TRICORDER-2](TRICORDER-2.md), but with 11 classes aligned from ISIC-2025 competition, instead of 10.)

 ## 📥 Input and Output Data

 ### Input

 #### 1. Skin Lesion Image

 - **Format**: JPEG or PNG
 - **Channels**: RGB (3 channels), no alpha channel
 - **Minimum side length**: ≥ 512 px
 - **Pixel values**: range [0, 512], dtype=np.uint8

 #### 2. Patient Demographic Data

 - **Age**: integer in years (e.g., 42)
 - **Gender**: "m" (male) / "f" (female)
 - **Body location**: integer according to the table below